This blog post is mostly aimed at people who are newer to dice collecting and are looking for more basic information. Call it a starter guide. 🙂

 King Cards Pearl

 Some other easily confused dice that come to mind are King Cards and Crystal Caste Pearl.
-There are certain sets of pearl dice out there that go by King Cards Pearl.
-It is believed that these specific pearl dice were only sold by King Cards back in the day, although that’s hard to corroborate these days.
+There are certain sets of pearl dice out there that go by King Cards Pearl among collectors.
+A number of these specific pearl dice were sold by King Cards back in the day, but not exclusively so.
+They were also sold by other companies in countries outside of Europe, but somehow collectors have pinned down the King Cards name for them under one umbrella.

 Possible exception to this is the Pearl White set.
 Others before me have tried to spot and outline the difference between the King Cards and Crystal Caste white pearl sets, and it’s extremely difficult.
 Maybe there isn’t any difference.
 Some of these things, we may never find the answers to.

-Known King Cards Pearl colours are (names are not official):
+Known colours for this type of pearl design are (names are not official):

 - Dark Green